 Krouth.
 By the time the Freemen get troops here, whatever is about to happen will be long over.

-we’ll be in their camp by the time the wizard kills me.
+their camp by the time the wizard kills me.

 He took a deep breath and called for Alin to join him.
 When the lieutenant arrived, Carridoc said, “There’re a hundred Sulisie warriors and a dark wizard encamped a league to the